ritza-co/abbey/2023-11 - IAM Terraform article/article.md

 ## What is Abbey, and how does it make this easier?

+[Abbey](https://www.abbey.io/) | A service that is a level of abstraction above Terraform.
+It is a web application where users can request access to cloud resources and administrators can approve them.
+Permissions are automatically adjusted in your connected Terraform GitHub account and configured on AWS.

 Abbey is [free](https://www.abbey.io/pricing/) for teams of twenty people or fewer.

+We are going to use Abbey to assign a user to a group, instead of a role, this time to see how it works.

 ### Install Abbey